jina-ai/docs/chapters/flow/index.md

 #### Add a Driver in YAML

-`Executors` are equipped with default `drivers` if no drivers defined.
-If you want to add other drivers for Executors, you need to define your customized YAML file for the Executor and uses it in the Flow YAML file.
+`Executors` are equipped with default `Drivers` if no `Drivers` defined.
+If you want to add other `Drivers` for `Executors`, you need to define your customized YAML file for the Executor and uses it in the Flow YAML file.
 You can find more information about the YAML configuration [here](https://docs.jina.ai/chapters/yaml/index.html).
 The following example shows how to add drivers in a compound executor.

 ```yaml